risa0110/retail-dashboard-app/README.md

 This project was inspired by the existing retail web-site of [Bleu Bleuet](https://www.bleubleuet.jp/shop/default.aspx).

 ## Folder Structure
-/index.html # Main page for product gallery
+/index.html / Main page for product gallery
-/main.js # js for the main page(index.html)
+/main.js / js for the main page(index.html)
-/product.html # page which shows you the detail for each items
+/product.html / page which shows you the detail for each items
-/product.js # js for the product.html
+/product.js / js for the product.html
-/cart.html # page for puchasing the products
+/cart.html / page for puchasing the products
-/checkout.js  # js for the cart.html
+/checkout.js  / js for the cart.html
-/common.js # js for the few common function like header section
+/common.js / js for the few common function like header section
+/dashboard.html / show the available items, sold quantity, average of the review score
+/dashboard.js / js for the dashboard page
-/style.css  # styling for the UI
+/style.css  / styling for the UI
 /README.md
-/assets  # Stores the site logo
+/assets  / Stores the site logo

 ## Getting Started
 ### Prerequisites